wongzit/ICSSgen/README.md

 Bq      -3.0      -2.8      1.0
 Bq      -3.0      -2.6      1.0
 ```
+2. The program may not work normally on Windows platform due to file path problem.
+Further update for Windows is planned.

 ## From author
 If you found any bugs, please contact me. (wongzit@yahoo.co.jp)